sumanjs/suman/README.md

     *  using the Suman test runner, you can prevent any logging output from mixing with test reports
     *  Suman includes a standard web reporter that you can use to share test results with your team, using the Suman server
     *  Suman server provides ability to store past test results (backdata) and view test results chronologically with browser to look at trends
+    *  SQLite database stores testing back-data and gives you credibility because you can easily share test run results with your team

 * <b> Test runner tuning </b>